gkerr/IntroCommandLineNGS/exercises/exercises_beginner.rst

 Permissions
 -----------
 #.
-Create a directory called testpermissions
+Create a directory called testpermissions (in your homedirectory)
 #.
-Change your working directory to testpermissions
+Change your working directory to this new directory
 #.
-Create a directory called adir.
+In there, create another directory called adir.
 #.
 Use the command ``which date`` to find out where the date program is located.
 #.
 Copy this date program into the directory adir.
 #.
 Check the permissions of the copied program date